Queen Elizabeth II Fast Facts

 February 6, 1952 - King George VI dies of lung cancer, and Elizabeth ascends to the throne.

-April 11, 1952 - The Queen decrees that she and her descendents will continue to use the surname Windsor, first adopted by the British royal family during World War I.
+April 11, 1952 - The Queen decrees that she and her descendants will continue to use the surname Windsor, first adopted by the British royal family during World War I.

 June 2, 1953 - Coronation takes place at Westminster Abbey.